 What a wonderful pool by which to relax!
-We found the Royal Pacific pool vibe to be the most tropical, and it was the only one that offered both ice water and citrus-infused ice water in multiple locations.
+We found the Royal Pacific pool vibe to be the most tropical (though Sapphire Falls Resort’s comes in a close second), and it offered both ice water and citrus-infused ice water in multiple locations.
 It was lovely to be able to get a cup of cold water so simply.
 There is a small zero-entry area near a delightfully enclosed toddler pool and sandcastle-building site.
-The chairs across from the sloped entry are sitting in sand, but most of the area’s chairs were on concrete.
+The chairs across from the sloped entry are seated in sand, but most of the area’s chairs were on concrete.
 My kids quickly found the volleyball net stretched across a gooseneck in the pool.
 They played water volleyball for hours with a variety of different opponents.

-While our more energetic teens checked out every game on-site, my husband and I soaked up some relaxation and daiquiris.
+While our more energetic teens checked out every game on-site (a table tennis game was next on their agenda), my husband and I soaked up some relaxation and daiquiris.
 Royal Pacific’s poolside interactive play area was a bit young for my teenagers, but it got plenty of use by other kids while we were there.
-The restrooms are located near the play area, and it took some care to keep from being sprayed on the journey.
-The small building houses two single stall bathrooms.
-It is nice that the restrooms are not overly cold or located inside the main air-conditioned building.
+The restrooms are located near the play area, and it took some care to keep from being sprayed on the journey there and back.
+The small building houses two single-stall bathrooms, and it’s nice that the restrooms are not overly cold or located inside the main air-conditioned building.

-In all, the Royal Pacific pool really was the perfect end to our first day at Universal Orlando.
+All in all, the Royal Pacific Resort pool really was the perfect end to our first day at Universal Orlando.

 Pool-hopping to Hard Rock Hotel

 After a trip to Hogsmeade and lunch at Mythos, we retrieved our bag and walked to Hard Rock Hotel.
-The walk was a bit longer than the one to Royal Pacific, but it was lovely nonetheless.
-We made use of the restrooms near the hotel’s exit to the pool area to change into our swimwear, and then headed back out into the sunshine.
+The walk was a bit longer than the one to Royal Pacific Resort, but it was lovely, nonetheless.
+We made use of the restrooms near the exit to the pool area to change into our swimwear and then headed back out into the sunshine.
 Although the main pool gate had a key card reader, a member of the pool staff opened the gate for us upon our approach.

-At the Hard Rock pool, the court is a small area just beyond the pool slide.
+At the Hard Rock pool, the volleyball court is a small area just beyond the pool slide.
 My son loved that it was so easily accessible; I loved that it was in sight of the pool.
 The fact that it had a near-constant game going was also a point in its favor.
 My daughter loved the water slide – after the slide’s slow start, it seems a bump midway livens things up.
-One set of restrooms is located to the right of the bar.
-Imagine air-conditioned, standard-issue bathroom stalls.
+One set of restrooms is located to the right of the bar (imagine air-conditioned, standard-issue bathroom stalls).
 Between the restrooms and bar, there are two pool tables.

 After we’d had our fill of sun and great music, we rinsed off at the outdoor shower just next to the hot tub, gathered our things, and changed in the restrooms inside.
-Our swimsuits safely ensconced in our wet bags and our hair pulled back in ponytails, we walked out the pool gate to head back to IOA.
-The pool bag went back in the locker (since we answered “no” to the inquiry “is this your final time retrieving your items?” when we grabbed the bag earlier), and we proceeded to dry our hair on the Incredible Hulk Coaster.
+Our swimsuits safely ensconced in our wet bags and our hair pulled back in ponytails, we walked out the pool gate to head back to Islands of Adventure.
+The pool bag went back in the locker (since we answered “no” to the inquiry “is this your final time retrieving your items?” when we grabbed the bag earlier), and we proceeded to dry our hair on The Incredible Hulk Coaster.

 Pool-hopping to Portofino Bay Hotel

-On Thursday, we had our chance to check out the Portofino Bay pool after a tour of Universal Studios Florida.
-Once we slayed our quota of aliens at MEN IN BLACK Alien Attack, we grabbed our pool bag and made our way to the water taxi dock; knowing that Portofino Bay was further from USF than Hard Rock Hotel, I convinced my family to take the boat.
+On Thursday, we had our chance to check out the Portofino Bay Hotel pool after a tour of Universal Studios Florida.
+Once we slayed our quota of aliens at Men in Black: Alien Attack, we grabbed our pool bag and made our way to the water taxi dock – knowing that Portofino Bay was further from the parks than Hard Rock Hotel, I convinced my family to take the boat.

 Portofino Bay’s Beach Pool offered cushioned lounge chairs that managed to remain dry despite the rain.
-The pool was deeper than the others we visited, although not by much.
+The pool was deeper than the others we had visited thus far, although not by much.
 The water slide received a thumb’s up from my daughter.
 My son played table tennis in the absence of a volleyball court.
 I loved the hot tubs here, which featured rock walls with waterfalls – that is, waterfalls of hot water.
 Brilliant!

-The afternoon was more shade than sun and we sat out another shower.
+The afternoon was more shade than sun, and we sat out another shower.
 That may have explained the low attendance at the Beach Pool – that or the fact that there are two other pools on property at Portofino Bay Hotel.
-Whatever the reason, it was the quietest of the pools we toured.
-When were were ready to leave, we left our swimwear on, put on cover-ups, and headed to IOA to ride the water rides.
-Finally, one last wet walk through Hogsmeade and Seuss Landing and we were back at the Royal Pacific pool enjoying our last night at Universal.
+Whatever the reason, it was the quietest of the pools we had toured so far.
+When we were ready to leave, we left our swimwear on, put on cover-ups, and headed to Islands of Adventure to hop on the water rides.
+Finally, one last wet walk through the Wizarding World and Seuss Landing, and we were back at the Royal Pacific pool enjoying another night at Universal.

 Final thoughts about pool-hopping at Universal Orlando

 No matter which location you choose to settle in poolside, drink in one hand and Kindle in the other, it is hard to imagine that you are literally a heartbeat away from the amazing theme parks at Universal Orlando.
-Being able to enjoy three uniquely themed pools was a luxury.
-Refreshing water, great service, and happy teenagers – it doesn’t get much better than that.
+Being able to enjoy all of the uniquely-themed pools was a luxury.
+Refreshing water, great service, and happy teenagers – it doesn’t get much better than that!